Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 In case you didn’t know, some of the most famous introverts are Albert Einstein, Mark Zuckerberg, Steven Spielberg, Warren Buffet, and JK Rowling.

-What Skills do Introverts Lack?
+What Skills Do Introverts Lack?

 But here are some characteristics that are common among introverts and shy people: